Infineon/secure-sockets/README.md

     COMPONENTS+= OPTIGA
    ```

+3. To enable communication over I<sup>2</sup>C with Optiga, a PAL interface implementation is required.
+Follow the steps outlined below based on the version of the optiga-trust-m library used in your application:
-3. Add the Optiga PAL interface as per the platform.
-Use `PSOC6_FREERTOS` for PSOC6 with FREERTOS.
-The Makefile entry would look like as follows
+   - When using the optiga-trust-m library with a version of 4.0.3 or lower, the Optiga PAL interface implementation is already provided.
+To enable this implementation for the PSoC6 platform with FreeRTOS, add the PSOC6_FREERTOS component to the application's Makefile.
+The Makefile entry would look like as follows:

    ```
     COMPONENTS+= PSOC6_FREERTOS
    ```
+   - When using the optiga-trust-m library with a version higher than 4.0.3, it is necessary to implement the Optiga PAL interface within the application itself.
+For guidance on this implementation, refer to the example provided in the [mtb-example-optiga-mqtt-client](https://github.com/Infineon/mtb-example-optiga-mqtt-client/tree/master/source/COMPONENT_OPTIGA_PAL_FREERTOS) repository.

 4. Add `OPTIGAFLAGS` with the configuration file for Optiga.
 A pre-defined configuration file *optiga_lib_config_mtb.h* is bundled with the secure sockets library.
 To change the default configuration for PKCS11, copy the *optiga_config.h* file from the secure sockets library to the top-level application directory, and then modify it.